trivago (NASDAQ:TRVG) Posts Quarterly Earnings Results, Beats Expectations By $0.01 EPS

-trivago (NASDAQ:TRVG) announced its quarterly earnings results on Sunday.
-The technology company reported ($0.02) EPS for the quarter, topping analysts’ consensus estimates of ($0.03) by $0.01, Fidelity Earnings reports. trivago had a negative net margin of 62.12% and a negative return on equity of 2.98%.
+trivago (NASDAQ:TRVG) posted its quarterly earnings data on Sunday.
+The technology company reported ($0.02) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.03) by $0.01, Fidelity Earnings reports. trivago had a negative return on equity of 2.98% and a negative net margin of 62.12%.

-A number of analysts recently weighed in on the stock.
-Mizuho raised their price target on shares of trivago from $2.30 to $2.70 and gave the company a “buy” rating in a report on Thursday, February 11th.
-Citigroup reaffirmed a “neutral” rating on shares of trivago in a report on Friday, February 19th.
-Morgan Stanley lifted their target price on shares of trivago from $2.20 to $2.40 and gave the stock an “equal weight” rating in a report on Friday, February 12th.
-Finally, Zacks Investment Research lowered shares of trivago from a “hold” rating to a “strong sell” rating in a report on Wednesday, April 14th.
-One analyst has rated the stock with a sell rating, seven have given a hold rating and one has issued a buy rating to the company.
-The company currently has a consensus rating of “Hold” and a consensus price target of $2.13.
+Several equities research analysts have recently issued reports on TRVG shares.
+Citigroup restated a “neutral” rating on shares of trivago in a report on Friday, February 19th.
+Morgan Stanley lifted their target price on trivago from $2.20 to $2.40 and gave the company an “equal weight” rating in a report on Friday, February 12th.
+Zacks Investment Research cut trivago from a “hold” rating to a “strong sell” rating in a report on Wednesday, April 14th.
+Finally, Mizuho lifted their target price on trivago from $2.30 to $2.70 and gave the company a “buy” rating in a report on Thursday, February 11th.
+One research analyst has rated the stock with a sell rating, seven have issued a hold rating and one has issued a buy rating to the stock. trivago presently has a consensus rating of “Hold” and a consensus target price of $2.13.

 trivago NV is a holding company, which engages in the provision of a global hotel and accommodation search platform.
 It also offers marketing tools and services for advertisers.
 It operates through the following segments: Americas, Developed Europe, and Rest of the World.
 The Americas segment comprises of Argentina, Brazil, Canada, Chile, Columbia, Ecuador, Mexico, Peru, the United States, and Uruguay.